 Syria is currently engaged in a series of armed conflicts.
 First, the Syrian government is engaged in several non-international armed conflicts against a wide array of rebel groups.
 Second, there is arguably an international armed conflict between Syria and members of the US-led international coalition and Turkey.
-Finally, there is arguably a military occupation of parts of northern Syria by Turkey.
+There is arguably a military occupation of parts of northern Syria by Turkey.
+Finally, part of Syrian territory, the Golan Heights, is occupied by Israel.

 Syria is currently a party to a series of armed conflicts.